DevotedMC/CropControl/README.md

 Basically, maybe don't use Chorus plants right now, they are still kind of broken.
 Other then that things seem to work quite well.

+We're testing Physics-capture for breaks, those are represented by BreakType PHYSICS; this captures things like light level breaks, other plugins modifying blocks & forcing updates, etc.

 We do currently make a best-effort to capture breaks and drops from pistons, flowing liquids, block placements, "supporting" block breaks, fire breaks, and direct breaks.